tanakon8529/frontend-tiktok-clone-react-native/readme.md

 ## Introduction

 Dive into our React Native application, designed to connect seamlessly with our backend APIs, ensuring a secure and dynamic user experience.
-With features like OAuth 2.0 for authentication, Amazon S3 for storage, auto-play videos, and real-time chat, this app delivers a comprehensive and engaging platform for users.
+With features like OAuth 2.0 for authentication, Amazon S3 for storage, and auto-play videos, this app delivers a comprehensive and engaging platform for users.
 Enjoy advanced functionalities including dynamic search, video posting, and OTP-based authentication for a smooth sign-up and login process.

 ## Key Features